solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![The Source tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-source.png "Pipeline canvas property tabs")

-5. Next, select the **Sink** tab.
+5. Next, select the **Sink (1)** tab.
 The sink specifies where the copied data will be written.
 Like the Source, the sink uses a dataset to define a pointer to the target data store.
-Select **PolyBase** for the `Copy method`.
+Select **PolyBase (2)** for the `Copy method`.
 This improves the data loading speed as compared to the default setting of bulk insert.

     ![The Sink tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-sink.png "Pipeline canvas property tabs")